quixio/quix-streams/README.md

 pip install quix-streams
 ```

-### Prepare your Kafka
+### Prepare your Kafka Cluster

 This library needs a message broker under the hood to send and receive data.
-We use [Apache Kafka](https://kafka.apache.org/) because is the major message broker in the industry with enough performance to support high volumes of time-series data with minimum latency.
+We use [Apache Kafka](https://kafka.apache.org/) because it is the major message broker in the industry with enough performance to support high volumes of time-series data with minimum latency.

 ### Writing time-series data
 Now you can start writing some time-series data into a Kafka Topic.
 Here's an example of how to <b>Write</b> time-series data into a Kafka Topic with Python.